Stephen Hillenburg: Departure

 In 2014, Tibbitt announced on his Twitter account that Hillenburg would return to the show.
 However, he did not specify what position the former showrunner would hold.
 As early as 2012, Hillenburg had already been contributing to another film based on the series, which was first reported in 2011 and officially announced the following year, with Tibbitt as director.
 Tibbitt also wrote the story with Hillenburg, who "[had] been in the studio everyday working with [the crew]."
 Besides writing, Hillenburg also executive-produced.
 He said in 2014: "Actually when [the film] wraps, I want to get back to the show. ... it is getting harder and harder to come up with stories.
 So Paul [Tibbitt] and I are really going to brainstorm and come up with fresh material."
 Called The SpongeBob Movie: Sponge Out of Water, the second film adaptation was released in 2015 to positive critical reception, currently holding a Rotten Tomatoes approval rating of 80 percent and an average rating of 6.5/10.
-It earned $323.4 million worldwide, becoming the second highest-grossing film based on an animated television show, behind The Simpsons Movie (2007).
+It earned $323.4 million worldwide, becoming the second highest-grossing film based on an animated television show at the time, behind The Simpsons Movie (2007).